walnoor/Big-Data-Analytics-Project/README.md

 # Repository Contents

-**- Jupyter Notebooks:** This folder contains all the technical reports and analysis.
+**- Technical Reports:** This folder contains all the technical reports and analysis.

 **- Compiled Technical Reports:** Here, you’ll find the PDF versions of our technical reports.